 Dulux Trade oil-based satinwood is brilliant stuff.
 I haven’t used oil in years but if i was to go back this would be my first choice

-Yes it’s one of the best out there, self-undercoating and covers in two coats.
+Yes it’s one of the best out there, self-undercoating, looks great and covers in two coats.

 I love it.
 I mostly use Johnstone’s products now to be honest, but I’d choose Dulux over Johnstone’s for oil-based satinwood.
 The finish after everything has dulled down looks subline and very contemporary.
 Plus, the most important reason I love this over Johnstone’s, it seems to stay white for a lot longer.
 You can get a few years out of it.
 I haven’t tried the Diamond satinwood but I will next time I’m asked to paint with a water-based.